 Why do Excel holiday trackers provide problems?

-Firstly, let’s break down the issues with Excel - because the popularity of Excel templates isn’t dwindling.
-Unfortunately, plenty of businesses still use Excel holiday planner templates to manage their team's holidays.
+Firstly, let’s break down the issues with Excel - because even though they present some inherent challenges, the popularity of staff holiday Excel templates isn’t dwindling.
+Let's explore why relying on Excel spreadsheets for leave management can be problematic:

-• Limited in functionality.
-There’s plenty you can’t do with a staff holiday planner spreadsheet.
-Spreadsheets don’t help you manage holiday requests, block out key dates when you don’t want people taking off, automatically separate leave into different categories (like sick leave and holiday leave), or integrate with your team’s work calendars.
+- Limited in functionality: Spreadsheets don’t help you manage holiday requests, block out key dates when you don’t want people taking off, automatically separate leave into different categories, or integrate with your team’s work calendars.
 They’re pretty basic.

 So, let’s get into the meaty part - our review of staff leave planners for Excel